-As part of Diabetic Retina Screen (The National Diabetic Retinopathy Screening programme), in partnership with Global Vision, our Diabetes Care Centre is a venue where members of the local diabetes community will attend for their eye screen.
+As part of Diabetic Retina Screen (The National Diabetic Retinopathy Screening programme), in partnership with NEC Care, our Diabetes Care Centre is a venue where members of the local diabetes community will attend for their eye screen.
 This is by invited appointment from the programme.

 Below is an excellent video and Review by Sean Kirwan, Medical Scientist, and Research Associate at UCD and ICON plc